Rahul-Raviprasad/Machine-Learning/TensorFlow/tensorflow.md

 # TensorFlow

+### Features
 * Open source machine learning library.
 * Especially useful for deep learning.
 * For research and production
 * Apache 2.0 license
-* its portable and scalable
+* Its portable and scalable

-tensor flow uses data in form of tensors.
+Tensor flow uses data in form of tensors.
 It can be thought of as a multidimensional array.
 Tensor flow models generally take tensors as input and give us tensor as output.

 ## What is a Tensor?